ember-learn/ember-blog/source/2019-11-22-the-ember-times-issue-125.md

 "I Contribute to Ember" with Ryan Mark 👨‍💻,
 VS Code Plugins for Octane 🤖
-beta releases for Ember Basic Dropdown and Ember Power Select ⭐, a brand-new Readers' Question about the future of DDAU 🤓, ...
+beta releases for Ember Basic Dropdown and Ember Power Select ⭐, listen to a new episode of Ember Weekend 🎧, a brand-new Readers' Question about the future of DDAU 🤓, ...